 - 1 tbsp apple cider vinegar (can use coconut vinegar or lemon for dietary restrictions)

-Preheat the oven to 375F and line 12 muffin cups with parchment cups.
+1. Preheat the oven to 325F and line 12 muffin cups or 36 mini muffin cups with parchment cups.